Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on January 08, 2004

-- Like the previous Hot Blood books, this one delivers on what it promises.
+- Like the previous HOT BLOOD books, this one delivers on what it promises.
 You get lots of high quality stories.
 You get scared, chilled and spooked.
 And of course, you get turned on and excited.
 While there is not too much new to say here, I do hope the series continues for a long time.
 There is a lot to be said about delivering quality material again and again.
 My favorites are below.

 "Making the Jump" by Bob Ingersoll - A man who enjoys exploiting a women's fantasies meets his match